tytydraco/yessleep/out/My_son_keeps_talking_to_The_Audience.md

 After a moment too long, Cade turned back around to face me.
 “They said no.”

-I scoff and gesture to his plate, once more.
+I scoffed and gestured to his plate, once more.
 “I’m sure they did.
 Now, go on.
 Have a bite.”

 “No, I can’t.
 I’m not allowed.”
 He said again.